 Seepage Control.
-Where seepage from mortality facilities will create a potential water quality problem and it is deemed necessary to reduce seepage.
-The facility shall be lined as per CPS 521A, Pond Sealing or Lining - Flexible Membrane.
+Where seepage from mortality facilities will create a potential water

+NRCS, IDAHO August 2006 quality problem, and it is deemed necessary to reduce seepage, use AWMFH, Appendix 10D, for clay liner design criteria or other acceptable liner technology.

-Criteria for All Purposes - Normal Mortality
+Criteria Applicable to All Purposes - Normal Mortality

-The facility shall be located as close to the source of mortality as practical, considering biosecurity issues and the need to keep the facility out of sight of the general public.
+The facility shall be located as close to the source of mortality as practical, considering bio-security issues and the need to keep the facility out of sight of the general public.